4 The second stage of labour

 With strong contractions and good bearing down there should be progress in the descent of the presenting part onto the perineum.

 4-14 How should you manage fetal distress in the second stage of labour?

 - An episiotomy should be done, if the fetal head distends the perineum when the patient bears down, so that the fetus can be delivered with the next contraction.

 - If the perineum does not bulge with contractions and it appears as if the fetus will not be delivered after the next two efforts at bearing down, then the doctor must be called to assess the patient and possibly perform an assisted delivery.
 If the prerequisites for an assisted delivery cannot be met an emergency Caesarean section must be done.
 While preparing the patient, uterine contractions must be suppressed.

 4-15 How should a normal vaginal delivery be managed?

-The midwife or doctor managing the delivery must always be prepared for possible complications.
+The midwife or doctor managing the second stage of labour must always be prepared for possible complications.
 Equipment which may be required must be at hand and in good working order.
 Drugs which may be needed must be easily available.